tcpatch/shopping_list/README.md

 * all_ingredients.py object to hold a master list of ingredients sourced from ingredient_list

 * ingredient.pu object to hold information about individual ingredients

+## TODO

+generate CLI to:

+* select recipes from an organized list

+    * option for organizing by day of week

+* selected recipes populate a shopping list

+* feature to add a recipe - either step by step or querying a website and parsing it - also parsing a txt file?

+* randomize function